antklim89/portfolio/README.md

 - Creating your own server based on Express, Fastify or NestJS
 - Working with TypeScript to improve performance and code readability
 - Using libraries such as Chakra UI, Material-UI and Tailwind for code styling and optimization
-- Using modern Zustand and MobX state managers

 **Contact information**